Osborne 1: Games

-Since, like most CP/M systems, the display of the Osborne does not support bit-mapped graphics, games are typically character based games, like Hamurabi or text adventures (the 1982 game Deadline, for example, packaged in a dossier type folder and came on two 51/4" diskettes.).
-Compiled and MBASIC interpreted versions of Colossal Cave Adventure are available for the Osborne.
+Since, like most CP/M systems, the display of the Osborne does not support bit-mapped graphics, games are typically character-based games, like Hamurabi or text adventures (the 1982 game Deadline, for example, packaged in a dossier-type folder and shipped on two 51/4" diskettes.).
+Compiled and MBASIC-interpreted versions of Colossal Cave Adventure are available for the Osborne.
 Some type-in games use the Osborne's character-mode graphics.

 Reception

 InfoWorld reported that Osborne's booth at the April 1981 West Coast Computer Faire "was packed for the entire show".
 Some attendees praised the computer, while others said that the screen was too small; many agreed "that the Osborne 1 represented an advancement of the price/performance ratio for microcomputers", the magazine said.
 Jerry Pournelle wrote in BYTE that the small size of the screen surprised him by not being a problem, and stated that after using it at Caltech when Voyager 1 arrived at Saturn, "a dozen science writers were ready to go buy an Osborne 1".
 He reported that at the Citizens' Advisory Council on National Space Policy "I was able to type ... without disrupting the meeting at all.
 The Osborne 1 is quiet and efficient and not at all distracting".
 Pournelle said "You can't beat it for the price, under 2000 bucks with over a thousand dollars' worth of software.
 An Osborne and an Epson printer will put you in the computing/word-processing business cheaper than anything I can think of", and later described the computer as "the VW of the microcomputer field: It's cheap, reliable, handles standard programs well".
 A separate review in the magazine stated "If you need a solid, well-supported, well-documented business system at a reasonable price, you should give [the Osborne 1] a great deal of consideration".
 The reviewer calculated that after subtracting for the retail price of the bundled software the price of the computer was "only ... in a way you are getting a software package with a computer thrown in for (almost) free".
 He praised the quality of the documentation, and agreed with Pournelle that the screen's size did not cause difficulty.
 James Fallows agreed that the screen, although "the size of a postcard ... is much easier to read than that would suggest", and described the computer as "the best bargain on computer power in the business".
 Experts stated in 1983 that Osborne's bundled software was more appealing than portability, one stating "They are just so heavy.
 They are still not practical".